bookofproofs/bookofproofs.github.io/_sources/history/18th-century/pfaff.md

 * He attended Pfaff's lectures and even lived in his house.
 * By the time Gauss studied with Pfaff at Helmstedt, the university was under threat of closure.
 * Pfaff fought hard to prevent this and for a few years he was successful.
-* Pfaff married in 1803 to Caroline Brand but sadly their first child died as an infant.
 * By 1810 Pfaff's attempts to preserve the University of Helmstedt finally failed with the closure of the university.
 * The staff were given a number of different choices as to which university they might move to, and Pfaff chose to move to Halle.
 * Pfaff did important work in analysis working on partial differential equations, special functions and the theory of series.